hannahscha/MLproject/README.md

   - The AI is designed to assist educators by offering additional insights, but it is not a substitute for human judgment and should not be relied upon as the sole decision-making tool.
 - **Limitations**:
   - The model's predictions are based on the dataset's quality and representativeness.
 Any biases or limitations in the dataset may influence the model's outputs.
+  - Predictions are based on patterns in historical data.
+The model should be used to support decisions, not as the sole determinant for student support strategies.
   - All users are encouraged to interpret the predictions with caution and use them as a supplementary tool rather than a definitive measure.
 - **Responsible Use**:
   - This app is intended for use within the context of educational support.
 It should not be used for any other purpose or in ways that might negatively impact students or educators.